 Horses and other equines are integral to the heritage of New Mexico and the American West.
 While the equine crisis in New Mexico is severe, the Equine Protection Fund is doing all it can to make a better world for our beloved equines.

-In 2012, the Equine Fund marked both the 200th and 300th animal assisted; now, as of July 2013, the programs have doubled their impact in just over a year, reaching over 400 equines.
+In 2012, the Equine Fund marked the 200th animal assisted; by July 2013, the programs had doubled their impact, reaching over 400 equines.
 As of early 2014, that number stands at over 500.